Greg McFadden

-Gregory James McFadden (born 28 August 1964 in Sydney) is an Australian water polo player.
+Gregory James McFadden (born 28 August 1964) is an Australian water polo coach and former player.
 He represented Australia as a member of the 1992 Summer Olympics Australia men's national water polo team.
 He was head coach of the Australia women's national water polo team from 2005 to 2016.

 Personal

 McFadden was born on 28 August 1964 in Sydney.
 He is nicknamed Dumper.

 Player

 McFadden played club water polo for the Cronulla Sutherland Water Polo Club.
 He later was a coach for the several different grades in the club.

 McFadden had a water polo scholarship at the Australian Institute of Sport (AIS) for two years where he was coached by Charles Turner.
 He was a member of the Australia men's national water polo team and represented the country at the 1992 Summer Olympics.
 His team finished fifth.